janwilmans/BoostTestUi/README.md

 This is a Visual Studio 2017 project with the following dependencies:
 - boost 1.67 or later
 - WTL 9.0 or later
+- Wix 3.11.x (for the installer)

-- gtest 1.6.0 or later (only required for the GTestSample sample unit test)
+only required for the GTestSample sample unit tests:
-- Catch 1.5.8 or later
+- gtest 1.6.0 or later

-These libraries must be installed in Libraries.
-All projects should now build.
+- Catch 1.10 (final catch v1 release)
+- Nunit 2.7.0

+These dependencies are automatically retreived using Nuget during solution build.

 Boost.test support
 ------------------